Hirsutism can't be cured, but there are treatments to help control the condition.

 Few side effects have been reported when finasteride is used in women, so the above may not apply.

 A high amount of insulin in the blood (hyperinsulinaemia) is thought to play a role in causing hirsutism.
-Because insulin-sensitising medication makes your body more responsive to insulin, your body does not need as much insulin and so produces less of it.
+Because insulin-sensitising medication makes your body more responsive to insulin, your body does not need as much insulin, so produces less of it.
 The level of insulin in your blood should therefore fall, and your hirsutism may improve.

 Possible insulin-sensitising mediations include: